CSE-SouthwestHS/PrisonersDilemmaSWHS-MASTER/OFFICIAL_RULES.md

 While thy enemy may be naughty in thy sight, Thou must not tempt thy enemy to stray.
 Therefore thy program must not change thy opponents answer, nor cause their answer to return other than "c" or "b".

 ### 3.
-You or your program may not make real or virtual changes to the competition code provided to you in the project directory.
+You or your program may not make real or virtual changes to the competition code provided to you in the project root directory.

 ### 4.
 You or your program may not make real or virtual changes your competitors code in the "tournament" directory.